 What are the Effects of Stormwater Pollution?

-- Polluted stormwater often affects drinking water sources.
-This, in turn, can affect human health and increase drinking water treatment costs.
+- Polluted stormwater affects drinking water sources.
+This, in turn, affects human health and increases drinking water treatment cost.

-- Bacteria and other pathogens can wash into swimming areas and create health hazards, often making beach closures necessary.
+- Bacteria and other pathogens wash into swimming areas and create health hazards.

 What is the Difference between the Storm Drain System and the Sanitary Sewer System?